6th Sense Syrah

 Nostos Red Blend 2018

 Popped and poured; consumed over an hour.
 The 2018 Nostros Blend is an interesting combination of Rhône varieties.
 A GSM with a touch of Roussanne.
 The wine pours a deep garnet color with medium+ viscosity; faint staining of tears.
 On the nose, a combination of ripe and stewed red, black and blue fruits, oiled leather ball glove, black pepper, olive tapenade, salmiakki, tomato leaf, dry rocky minerals and just a hint of warm spices.
 On the palate, the wine is dry with medium (+?) tannin, medium acid.
 Alcohol is medium + but comes across a touch hot.
 Finish is long and spicy.
 My favorite red so far from Manousakis.
 Should drink well through the end of the decade.
-I can sense Laurence Féraud’s hand on this ❤️ — 8 months ago
+I can sense Laurence Féraud’s hand on this ❤️ — a year ago

 Sagee, Lyle and 4 others liked this